b3nn0/EpexPredictor/README.md

 ## Model performance
 For performance testing, we used historical weather data with a 90%/10% split for a training/testing data set.
 See `predictor/model/performance_testing.py`.

+WARNING: These results are out of date, when electricity prices were still hourly.
+They will be updated once a full learning period (90 days) exists with only quarter-hourly data.
+Until then, model performance will likely be worse.

 Results:\
 DE: Mean squared error ~4.02 ct/kWh, mean absolute error ~1.42 ct/kWh\